 When you detach a lens, you’ll notice contact pins on both the lens and the camera.
 They aren’t there for fun: they provide proper communication.

-They power and control autofocus, aperture, metering, image stabilisation, transfer data and more.
+They power and control autofocus, aperture, metering, image stabilization, transfer data and more.

 These pins are not the same on every lens mount.
 In fact, they sometimes vary even within a lens mount.
 For example, the EF mount has seven pins by default.
 But, some L-series EF lenses have three more to work with teleconverters.
 EF-mount cameras have 10 pins to accommodate all options.